robertwhaskell/CodeFellowsLibraryTask/README.md

 CodeFellowsLibraryTask
 ======================

-A model of a library
+A model of a library, made with Python.